The Impact of Illicit Gold Mining on School Dropout: A Case of Senior High Schools in Asante Akim Municipality

 DOI:

-Studies indicate that there is a continuous relation between illicit mining and children's education.
-This study therefore, sought to examine the ramification of illicit mining on school dropout in the Asante Akim Central Municipality, Ghana.
-The purposive and simple random sampling techniques were used to select the respondents.
-A sample size of 360 was chosen for the study.
-Questionnaire and structured interview guide were used to collect the data.
-The correlational research design was used in the study.
-Linear regression, analysis of variance (ANOVA) and standard deviation were used to analyse the data.
-The study found the three leading factors that accounted for students to enter into illicit mining to be Poverty (M = 3.9222, SD = 1.19169), perceived lack of employment opportunities after school (M = 3.5972, SD = 1.42657) and disinterest towards schooling (M = 3.5611, SD = 1.38501).
-The study further found a significant positive relationship between illicit mining and school dropout (R = 0.178, p < 0.05), students' academic performance (R = 0.206, p < 0.05,) and health risk and diseases (R = 0.312, p < 0.05).
-Effective implementation of legal framework to prevent children of school-going age from mining activities is imperative to ameliorate this educational menace.
-Again, vocational and technical education must be intensified to give such students employable skills in the shortest possible time.
+Studies indicate a continuous relationship between illicit mining and children's education.
+This study therefore sought to examine the ramifications of illicit mining on school dropout in the Asante Akim Central Municipality, Ghana.
+Purposive and simple random sampling techniques were employed to select 360 respondents.
+Data were collected using questionnaires and structured interview guides.
+A correlational research design was adopted, and data were analyzed using linear regression, analysis of variance (ANOVA), and standard deviation.
+The study identified three leading factors that motivate students to engage in illicit mining: poverty (M = 3.9222, SD = 1.19169), perceived lack of employment opportunities after school (M = 3.5972, SD = 1.42657), and disinterest in schooling (M = 3.5611, SD = 1.38501).
+Significant positive relationships were found between illicit mining and school dropout (R = 0.178, p < 0.05), students' academic performance (R = 0.206, p < 0.05), and health risks and diseases (R = 0.312, p < 0.05).
+Effective implementation of legal frameworks to prevent school-age children from engaging in mining activities is imperative to address this educational challenge.
+Additionally, vocational and technical education should be intensified to equip students with employable skills in the shortest possible time.

 Downloads